Elm Creek Backyard Ultra

 Elm Creek Park Reserve will play host to this beautiful course traversing the south side of the park.
 The course starts and finishes at the Chipmunk Picnic area and ventures along the lake trail and around Mud Lake.
 The course has 296 feet of elevation gain and loss.
 The course will rotate between going clockwise and counterclockwise every few hours.

-The Backyard Ultra will kick off at 6:00 pm CDT on Friday, April 29th.
+NEW THIS YEAR - The Backyard Ultra will kick off at 12:00 pm CDT on Friday, April 26th.
 Each loop will start at the top of the next hour and will proceed until we have our Last Runner Standing.

-Registration for the event will open on October 4th, 2021 and close when the race hits capacity OR April 26th, 2022.
+Registration for the event will open on September 1st, 2023 and close when the race hits capacity OR April 24th, 2024.
+We anticipate a capacity of 175 runners this year.
 If the race hits capacity, we will offer a waitlist and fill spots as they become available

 Packet Pick-Up will be offered at various location the week leading up to the event and we will offer same day pick-up up to the race start.